TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContextSensitiveHelp/CshFiles/Index.rst

 alttitle
   Alternative title shown in CSH pop-up window.

-  For database tables and fields the title from TCA is fetched by default, however overridden by this value if it is not blank.
+  For database tables and fields the title from `TCA`:pn: is fetched by default, however overridden by this value if it is not blank.

   For modules you must specify this value, otherwise you will see the bare module key.